 Aposymbiotic culture – a culture of a host or a symbiont without its main symbiotic partner(s) (e.g. Kelty and Cook 1976).
 In contrast to gnotobiotic cultures, aposymbiotic cultures are usually not germ-free.

-Biological control (biocontrol) – methods of controlling diseases or pests by introducing or supporting natural enemies of the former (see e.g. Hoitink and Boehm 1999).
+Biological control (biocontrol) – methods for controlling diseases or pests by introducing or supporting natural enemies of the former (see e.g. Hoitink and Boehm 1999).

-Biomonitoring – the use of living organisms as indicator for the health of an environment or ecosystem.
+Biomonitoring – the use of living organisms as quantitative indicator for the health of an environment or ecosystem (Holt and Miller 2010).

-Community assembly process – the accumulation of species in a novel habitat, according to Vellend the four main forces relevant for community assembly are diversification, dispersal, selection, and drift (Nemergut et al. 2013).
+Community assembly process – the processes that shape community composition in a given habitat, according to Nemergut et al. (2013)the four main forces relevant for community assembly are evolutionary diversification, dispersal, selection, and ecological drift.

 Dysbiosis – microbial imbalance in a symbiotic community that affects the health of the host (Egan and Gardiner 2016).